 So, you finally decided to give yourself a chance at love again.

-After mourning your relationship with them, you (maybe) allowed your friends to talk you into seeing new people and being less prickly when interested people approach you at work every day.
+After mourning your relationship with them, you have (maybe) allowed your friends to talk you into seeing new people and being less guarded when interested people approach you at work every day.

-The only challenge is that you’ve subconsciously found yourself using them as a yardstick for all your new relationships.
+The only challenge might be that you’ve subconsciously found yourself using them as a yardstick for all your new relationships.

-If conversations with your new romantic interests revolve around how awesome your ex was, or you’ve caught yourself thinking about how your new partner will never measure up to your ex in some ways, that could be a sign you’re not over your ex.
+If conversations with your new romantic interests revolve around how awesome your ex was or how bad they were, or you’ve caught yourself thinking about how your new partner will never measure up to your ex in some ways, that could be a sign you’re not over your ex.

 4. You’re snooping on their social media